roykroth/roth-recipes/_recipes/aretha-frankenstein-pancakes.md

 ---

 Probably the best pancake recipe we know.
-One of these days we hope to get to Nashville and try the [real thing](http://www.arethas.com/)!
+One of these days we hope to get to Chattanooga and try the [real thing](http://www.arethas.com/)!